-When planning for your start up, you need to only consider items that are essential in the beginning, rather than optional items you can invest in later when your business revenue can help offset the cost.
+When planning for your startup, you need to only consider items that are essential in the beginning, rather than optional items you can invest in later when your business revenue can help offset the cost.

 Don’t forget to research additional necessary expenses in your industry.
 Other professionals in your field or websites about your type of business can help you determine what is essential.

-How to Calculate Your Costs
+How to Calculate Startup Costs for Your Small Business

 Use your list from above to complete the next steps: